Cotton Duck Fabric

 In some cases, each grade of cotton duck may be called by a name, but typically a scale is used in the textile industry.

-Cotton duck is used in a wide variety of applications and industries.
+The fabric is used in a wide variety of applications and industries.
 It is part of the make-up of the original duct tape, which combined the sturdy fabric with an adhesive.

 Although cotton duck commonly comes in only one colour (unbleached white), manufacturers use it in a variety of applications including: trainers, furniture, work clothes, sails, bags and slip-covers, and artists’ canvases, among others.
-Generally, it is not used for clothing, but after a few washings, a lighter weight duck cloth could be worn comfortably.
+Generally, it is not used for clothing, but after a few washings, a lighter weight cloth could be worn comfortably.

-As clothing, cotton duck is most often used in work wear since it is very strong and durable and able to stand up to the elements as well as resist snags, tears.
+As clothing, it is most often used in work wear since it is very strong and durable and able to stand up to the elements as well as resist snags, tears.
 It also does not show stains.
 For this reason, it is often used for outdoor furniture upholstery as well as sails on boats.
 It is commonly found at fabric stores.

 As a natural fibre, cotton duck does not require a lot of petroleum to produce.
 However, the manufacture of cotton is hard on the environment because it requires considerable amounts of water and pesticides to grow and produce.

-Cotton duck can be easily dyed and is also machine washable and easy to dry.
+It can be easily dyed and is also machine washable and easy to dry.
 Although a notably stiff fabric, it softens with repeated washings.

 More cotton blogs here